 Water Standards: Chromium is identified as a hazardous substance in the Federal (U.S.) Water Pollution Control Act and further regulated by Clean Air Water Act Amendments (US).
 These regulations apply to discharge.
 The US Primary drinking water Maximum Contaminant Level (MCL), for chromium, is 0.05 mg/l (total chromium).
 Since chromium compounds cannot volatilize from water, transport of chromium from water to the atmosphere is not likely, except by transport in windblown sea sprays.
 Most of the chromium released into water will ultimately be deposited in the sediment.
-A very small percentage of chromium can be present in water in both soluble and insoluble forms.
+A very small percentage of chromium can be present in water in both soluble forms.
 Soluble chromium generally accounts for a very small percentage of the total chromium.
 Most of the soluble chromium is present as chromium(VI) and soluble chromium(III) complexes.
 In the aquatic phase, chromium(III) occurs mostly as suspended solids adsorbed onto clayish materials, organics, or iron oxide (Fe2O3) present in water.
 Soluble forms and suspended chromium can undergo intramedia transport.
 Chromium(VI) in water will eventually be reduced to chromium(III) by organic matter in the water.
-The reduction of chromium(VI) and the oxidation of chromium(III) in water has been investigated.
+The reduction of chromium(VI) and the oxidation of chromium(IIII) in water has been investigated.
 The reduction of chromium(VI) by S-2 or Fe+2 ions under anaerobic conditions was fast, and the reduction half-life ranged from instantaneous to a few days.
 However, the reduction of chromium(VI) by organic sediments and soils was much slower and depended on the type and amount of organic material and on the redox condition of the water.
 The reaction was generally faster under anaerobic than aerobic conditions.
-The reduction half-life of chromium(VI) in vater with soil and sediment ranged from 4 to 140 day.
-Dissolved oxygen by itself in natural waters did not cause any measurable oxidation of chromium(VIII) to chromium(VII) was added to lake water, a slow oxidation of chromium(VII) to chromium(VII) oxidation of chromium(VIII) to chromium(VIII) to chromium(VIIII) to
+The reduction half-life of chromium(VI) in 128 days.
+When chromium(III) was added to lake water, a slow oxidation of chromium(III) to chromium(VI) occurred, corresponding to an oxidation half-life of nine years.
+The oxidation of chromium(III) to chromium rarely occur during chlorination of drinking water because of the low concentrations of chromium(III) in these waters, and the presence of naturally occurring organics that may protect chromium(III) from oxidation, either by forming strong complexes with chromium(III) or by acting as a reducing agent to free available chlorine.